Longevity of the Time Tree Roots Stay On

 Factors that affect the longevity of Tree Roots

-What happens to the tree Roots After cutting them down?
+What happens to the tree Roots After Cutting Down?

 FAQs: